-Note: The "Rendering Intent" and the "BPC" parameters as well as the "Preserve Black" and "Preserve Secondaries" options are dimmed if you select a "DeviceLink" profile in the "ICC/ DeviceLink Profile" box because these parameters are already contained in the DeviceLink profile.
+Note: The "Rendering Intent" and "BPC" parameters as well as the options for keeping black and secondary colors are dimmed if you select a "DeviceLink" profile in the "ICC/DeviceLink Profile" box because these parameters are already contained in the DeviceLink profile.
 See "ICC/DeviceLink Profile" boxes, page 32.